NEWS

 Produce stickers or twist ties (remove them when you get home from the store to help you remember)

 Please, no "bio-plastic compostable" bags!
+They don’t break down at the farm!

 DROP OFF YOUR FOOD SCRAPS

-The collection container is located in the Municipal Parking Lot (behind Aroi, by the Farmers’ Market shed).
+Participants are responsible for dropping off their food scraps.
+Drop-off is at your convenience, 24/7, year-round.
+The central collection container is located in the Municipal Parking Lot (behind Aroi, by the Farmers’ Market shed).

-2. Dump your food scraps inside.
+Dump your food scraps inside.

 Tip: If you bring your food scraps in a plastic bag, please dispose of the bag in the public garbage bins in the Municipal Parking Lot.
+Again, even “bio-plastic” bags are NOT allowed in this program.

 RINSE (YOUR BUCKET) AND REPEAT

 Clean your bucket when you get home.
-There may be a little ick, but your regular trash will be much less stinky, and you’re part of an effort that’s good for the community and our planet!
+There may be a little “ick”, but your regular trash will be much less stinky, and you’re part of an effort that’s good for the community and our planet!

 PICK UP YOUR FINISHED COMPOST